website

 The ancient Egyptians believed that hieroglyphs were a symbol of divine protection, representing the importance of the gods in the mortal realm, so the Eye of Horus was also used in funerals as the guiding eye of the pharaohs to the underworld.
 Some of the most exquisite funeral amulets are from excavated sites.
 Even the pyramid was designed in the form of the Eye of Horus.

-Today, the Eye of Horus has transcended from its native Egyptian cultural origins and has extended its influence to all cultures and religions, and is still relevant in our modern world.
+Today, the Eye of Horus has transcended from its native Egyptian cultural origins and extended its influence to all cultures and religions.
+It is still relevant in our modern world.

-The ancient Egyptian aesthetic, full of symbols and hieroglyphs, is known to be the inspiration for many artworks and jewellery, and the Eye of Horus is popular not only for its natural appeal, but for everything it symbolizes.
+The ancient Egyptian aesthetic, full of symbols and hieroglyphs, is known to be the inspiration for many artworks and jewelry, and the Eye of Horus is popular not only for its natural appeal but for everything it symbolizes.

-In modern society, the Eye of Horus is a symbol of protection, health, sovereignty and royalty and is a popular design for many jewellery brands.
-The inspiration for our Eye of Horus Deisgn in Ancient Protection also derives from the Ancient Egyptian stories for this mystical eye.
+In modern society, the Eye of Horus is a symbol of protection, health, sovereignty, and royalty and is a popular design for many jewelry brands.
+The inspiration for our Eye of Horus Design in Ancient Protection also derives from the Ancient Egyptian stories about this mystical eye.

 AWNL Eye of Horus Bracelet